 In terms of gauge-invariant quantities, we have

-The above equations also work to define a supersymmetric, half-BPS interface between $U(n)$ SQCD with $m$ flavours and the product of $U(n_1)$ SQCD with $m_1$ flavours and $U(n_2)$ SQCD with $m_2$ flavours.
+The above equations also work to define a supersymmetric, half-BPS interface between $U(n)$ SQCD with $m$ flavors and the product of $U(n_1)$ SQCD with $m_1$ flavors and $U(n_2)$ SQCD with $m_2$ flavors.
 We only need to specify in addition that the $U(n)$ gauge group is broken to $U(m_1) \times U(m_2)$ at the interface \cite{Bullimore:2016nji}.